The Dustin Tannenhaus

 “Soccer has been my life.
 I started playing when I was only 4 years old and since then, I haven't stopped playing.
 I started playing in a league from Tijuana and was lucky enough to be selected to represent Tijuana in plenty of state and national tournaments, allowing me to travel almost all over Mexico.
 Later in my life I moved to the United States and started playing here, where I was able to win State Cup twice.”

-Anthony will be studying engineering at UC San Diego this fall.
-He hopes to be so successful that he inspires others in his community to follow his path.
+Anthony studies engineering at UC San Diego He hopes to be so successful that he inspires others in his community to follow his path.
 For Anthony, success isn’t only defined by financial achievement, it is about being happy with the person you are and having the people you love in your life.
 He wants the younger generation to be proud of where they came from and to know that they can succeed in what they are passionate about.

 “My life has revolved around soccer since I was a little girl and I truly believe that it is what has kept me grounded.
 Soccer has taught me to persevere through obstacles.
 It is undeniable that it has a big part in shaping me into who I am today.”